sniptt-official/snip/README.md

 ***

+**Looking to share end-to-end encrypted secrets via a one-time URL?**

+Check out [ots-cli](https://github.com/sniptt-official/ots-cli) - our zero-configuration, light-weight CLI written in Go and designed specifically for fast and secure sharing of one-time secrets.

+***

 <div align="center">
   <b>Please note that this project is under active development.
 APIs might change before version 1 is released.</b>
 </div>